 The Principles of Ayurveda are authentic and is becoming increasingly scientifically validated by the day.
-Ayurveda is certainly more than mere a collection of few home remedies.
+Ayurveda is certainly more than just a mere collection of a few home remedies.
 Let us know in detail about how Ayurveda is different from allopathy and how both the medical sciences can stand together for the betterment of health of all.

 The principles of Ayurveda are quite different from the modern science.
 Ayurvedic system of medicine is prevalent since the time of Vedas, since thousands of years.